Easy Ham and Potato Soup is a warm and hearty meal for cold winter nights and a great way to use leftover holiday ham.

 This is basically my Grandma Ruth’s “sick soup”.
 Whenever someone was sick, Grandma would bring them some of her Potato and Onion Soup and it cured what ailed them.
-Or so the story goes… If you use leeks instead of onions and add cream it becomes Vichyssoise and you can serve it hot or cold.
+Or so the family story goes…

 - 4 cups russet potatoes peeled and diced